 7 Min Read

-There has been a great deal written and discussed about men who are verbally abusive, or talk down to their wives, but what about the behavior of women in relationships?
+There’s been a great deal written and discussed about men who are abusive, but what about the behavior of women in relationships?

-These mood swings can be attributed to anything from a bad day to hormones, and whether you are a man or a woman it’s usually the spouse that takes the brunt of the bad mood.
+These mood swings can be attributed to anything from a bad day to hormones, and whether you’re a woman or a man, it’s usually the spouse that takes the brunt of the bad mood.

-Women often handle their moodiness differently, however, than men, and because of this many married men can end up feeling like their wives are just mean.
-Clearly this isn’t a healthy state for a relationship.
+Women often handle their moodiness differently than men, however, and because of this many married men can end up feeling like their wives are just plain mean.

-Understanding why your wife behaves the way she does and is mean is the first step to getting your relationship back to a happier place.
+Understanding why your wife behaves the way she does and why she’s sometimes mean is the first step to getting your relationship back to a happier place.

 What Causes My Wife To Be Mean?